-I’ve become an unwilling expert on thistle.
+I’ve become an unwilling expert on the weed known as thistle.
 Living where I do in Pennsylvania, we’re besieged by the plant in spring, and when not controlled, causes problems for years.
 Fortunately for you, I have a lot of experience successfully ridding thistle from my own and other gardens, and am happy to report that it’s not an impossible task if you’re willing to do a little work when it first appears.
 Okay, I just lied right there – sometimes it requires a LOT of work.
 But no matter how good you are at exterminating this devil of a plant, you’ll never be completely free of thistle, so get used to it and learn its habits.

 Thistle – specifically Canadian Thistle – appears over a wide area of the U.S. and obviously, Canada (Bull Thistle and Creeping Thistle are closely related).
 This cool season perennial (Zones 2-8), known for its difficulty to kill and its desire to take over your garden completely and totally, is a scourge for gardeners.
 But once we get over our thistle anxiety and learn how to keep it in check, it becomes a routine weeding task.

 Canadian Thistle spreads by seeds and by creeping roots called rhizomes, which makes it especially invasive when left unchecked.
 Give it an inch or two of bare ground near your Joe Pye Weed, and it will fill it in eagerly, and also kill your Joe Pye Weed in the process.